Fashion plate: History

 Prior to the French Revolution, fashion plates were rare, and usually small black and white illustrations in annual diaries, known as pocket-books.
 This method of disseminating fashionable styles was mostly popular during the 19th and early 20th centuries.
 Their origins, however, date back to the 16th century, even if the history may not be continuous.
 Portraits, especially royal portraits, served as the base for the future of fashion plates, as they offered a visual cue as to the popular styles, fabrics and embellishments of the time.
 Dolls were also popular prior to fashion plates.
 In fact, Marie Antoinette's dressmaker, Rose Bertin, was known to tour the continent every year with berlines containing dolls outfitted with the latest fashionable styles.

 Fashion plates were first circulated at the end of the 18th century in England, rather than in France, as would be expected.
 The Lady's Magazine, one of the first distributors of fashion plates in magazines, began publishing in 1770, spreading the trend across Europe.
 The plates were not decorated with colour shades until 1790.
-Prior to 1790, dressmakers would add colour to the fashion-plates themselves in order to ehance the designs and entince customers to order garments.
+Prior to 1790, dressmakers would add colour to the fashion-plates themselves in order to enhance the designs and entice customers to order garments.

 In France, La Galerie des Modes was a pioneer in fashion plate publication.
 Encompassing over 400 prints, this series was issued sporadically by the print merchants Jacques Esnauts (or Esnault) and Michel Rapilly between the years 1778 and 1787 and paved the way for the distribution of popular magazines such as the Magazin des Modes Nouvelles Françaises et Anglaises.

 As technology improved, speed of communication and transportation increased, thus allowing consumers access to foreign fashions, accessories and hairstyles.
 The introduction of an educated middle class also allowed for a more fashion-conscious population that became devoted to fashion plate publications.
 Until the 1820s, fashion plate engravings were made on copper printing plates, which limited the number of prints that could be taken due to the softness of the metal.